aws-powertools/powertools-lambda-typescript/docs/core/logger.md

 ## Key features

-* Capture key fields from Lambda context, cold start and structure logging output as JSON
+* Capturing key fields from the Lambda context, cold starts, and structure logging output as JSON.
-* Log Lambda event when instructed (disabled by default)
+* Logging Lambda invocation events when instructed (disabled by default).
-* Log sampling prints all the logs for a percentage of invocations (disabled by default)
+* Printing all the logs only for a percentage of invocations via log sampling (disabled by default).
-* Append additional keys to structured log at any point in time
+* Appending additional keys to structured logs at any point in time.
+* Providing a custom log formatter (Bring Your Own Formatter) to output logs in a structure compatible with your organization’s Logging RFC.

 ## Getting started